 PBS and WNET, in collaboration with CNN, launched the new one-hour late-night public affairs series Amanpour and Company on Monday, September 10 on PBS (check local listings).

 The new series features wide-ranging, in-depth conversations with global thought leaders and cultural influencers on the issues and trends impacting the world each day, from politics, business and technology to arts, science and sports.
-Christiane Amanpour leads the conversation on global and domestic news from London with contributions by prominent journalists Walter Isaacson, Michel Martin, Alicia Menendez and Hari Sreenivasan from the Tisch WNET Studios at Lincoln Center in New York City.
-Major support for Amanpour and Company is provided by Rosalind P. Walter, Bernard and Irene Schwartz, Sue and Ed Wachenheim, III, Candace King Weir, the Cheryl and Philip Milstein Family, the Anderson Family Fund, the Leila and Mickey Straus Family Foundation, Jim Attwood and Leslie Williams, Bernard and Denise Schwartz, Koo and Patricia Yuen, Jeffrey Katz and Beth Rogers and the Filomen M. D’Agostino Foundation.
+Christiane Amanpour leads the conversation on global and domestic news from London with contributions by prominent journalists Walter Isaacson, Michel Martin and Hari Sreenivasan from the Tisch WNET Studios at Lincoln Center in New York City.
+Major support for Amanpour and Company is provided by Sue and Edgar Wachenheim, III, Candace King Weir, the Cheryl and Philip Milstein Family, the Anderson Family Fund, the Leila and Mickey Straus Family Foundation, Jim Attwood and Leslie Williams, Bernard and Denise Schwartz, Koo and Patricia Yuen, Jeffrey Katz and Beth Rogers and the Filomen M. D’Agostino Foundation.